4d/docs/website/translated_docs/es/FormEditor/macros.md

 For example if you have a recurring report with specific formatting (e.g., certain text must appear in red and certain text must appear in green), you can create a macro to automatically set the color.
 You can create macros for the 4D Form editor that can:

 *   Create and execute 4D code
-*   Display dialogs
+*   Mostrar las cajas de diálogo
-*   Select form objects
+*   Seleccione los objetos de formulario
 *   Add / delete / modify forms, form objects as well as their properties
 *   Modify project files (update, delete)